 Now, that’s huge!

 Predictive analytics tools can make a difference.
-The technology can improve care and also reduce waste.
+Technology can improve care and also reduce waste.

 Let’s start with understanding some basics.

 Predictive analytics is getting popular in the health domain.
 Many organizations are investing in big data infrastructure as they believe that it offers a positive return on investment (ROI).